Sothatsit/BreadType/README.md

 **/client/** - The HTML pages, stylesheets, javascript, as well as other resources that are sent to the client.

-**/client/static/** - The resources that are sent as is to the client.
+**/client/static/** - The resources that are sent without modification to the client.

-**/client/static/res/** - To hold all non-stylesheet and non-javascript files.
-For example, images.
+**/client/static/res/** - Holds all non-stylesheet and non-javascript files, such as images.

 **/client/templates/** - The HTML templates that are modified before being sent to the client.